bereilhp/FizzBuzzKata/README.md

 # FizzBuzzKata

-Fizz Buzz Kata using JavaScript and Jest for TDD
+Fizz Buzz Kata using Node, JavaScript and Jest for TDD

 ## To get started